Karz (film): Reception

+At the box office, the film grossed ₹55 million.

-In a 2008 interview, film director, Subhash Ghai admitted that film was ahead of its time, and was thus panned by critics of the times, and "flopped" at the box office, it was only years later that it started being considered a classic and even remade several times over.
+In a 2008 interview, film director Subhash Ghai said the film was ahead of its time and was thus panned by critics of the times, and flopped at the box office.
+It was only years later that it started being considered a classic and even remade several times over.

 Influence and legacy

-Though the theme of reincarnation was earlier handled in Madhumati (1958), Kudrat (1981), and Mehbooba (1976), the modern twist with the murder and revenge angle in Karz was a contemporary pot-boiler.
-Film critic Anupama Chopra also cites The Reincarnation of Peter Proud (1975, J. Lee Thompson), an adaptation of a novel of the same name by Max Ehrlich, as the basis of the film.
-Director Subhash Ghai admitted that Karz was partly inspired by the 1975 film but was mixed in with Indian beliefs on reincarnation.
+Though the theme of reincarnation was earlier handled in Madhumati (1958) and Mehbooba (1976), and later Kudrat (1981), the modern twist with the murder and revenge angle in Karz was a contemporary pot-boiler.
+Film critic Anupama Chopra also cites The Reincarnation of Peter Proud (1975, J. Lee Thompson), an adaptation of a 1974 novel of the same name by Max Ehrlich, as an influence on the film.

 Karz went on to inspire several other Indian remakes, notably Yuga Purusha (1989) in Kannada, Enakkul Oruvan (1984) in Tamil, Aatmabalam (1985) in Telugu, Baazi (1999) in Odia, Main Ek Din Laut Ke Aaunga (2007) in Pakistan, and the Hindi film Karzzzz (2008), starring Himesh Reshammiya.
 Karz may have also inspired the American film Chances Are (1989).

 The songs of the film inspired several film titles, notably Dard-E-Dil (1983), Paisa Yeh Paisa (1985), Main Solah Baras Ki (1998), Ek Hasina Thi (2004), Aashiq Banaya Aapne (2005) and Om Shanti Om (2007), which was seen as a light-hearted tribute to the film, as it borrowed many elements from it.